ninthsun91/nestjs-template/README.md

 ### Core
 - Built with latest NestJS features and TypeScript
 - PNPM as the default package manager for faster, disk-efficient package management
+- ESLint with `@stylistic/eslint-plugin` for code formatting and linting
+  > Note: Prettier is intentionally not used as its auto formatting, especially line breaking, can make NestJS code less readable, and it provides very limited customization options.
 - Git hooks with Husky, lint-staged, and commit-lint for code quality enforcement

 ### API Development